 - 1. It provides you with an income for your retirement and you can even take part of your pension as a tax free lump sum when you retire. - 2.
 You and your employer pay contributions towards the cost of your pension.
-So it's a great way to save for your future and also pay a little less tax every month, as you're taxed on your salary after you pension contribution has been taken. - 3.
+So it's a great way to save for your future and also pay a little less tax every month, as you're taxed on your salary after your pension contribution has been taken. - 3.
 Your pension benefits are for you and your loved ones.
 It doesn't belong to your employer and it doesn't belong to the government. - 4.
-You take what you've saved with you, wherever you go throughout your teaching career. - 5.
-You can check on what benefits you're building up at any time with your online Benefit Statement.
+As long as you're in eligible employment your pension stays with you, wherever you go throughout your teaching career.